pschaeflein/BlogArticles/Funko/article2.md

       -ThemeName "DeptThemeSample" `
       -FlowTriggerUrl "https://(URL from step 14 of the Site Design PnP Provisioning article)"

 Notice that the site script is right there in the PowerShell script.
-It uses [here-strings](https://blogs.technet.microsoft.com/heyscriptingguy/2015/12/31/powertip-use-here-strings-with-powershell/) which allow the JSON to span many lines; it's arranged so the JSON can just be pasted in.
+It uses [here-strings] (with @ symbols around the quotation marks)(https://blogs.technet.microsoft.com/heyscriptingguy/2015/12/31/powertip-use-here-strings-with-powershell/) which allow the JSON to span many lines; it's arranged so the JSON can just be pasted in.
 The here-string has double quotes, which allows variable substitution, such as inserting the site logo URL from the parameters:

 ```JSON
         {